cookbook 'mysql', '~> 7.0.0'

 The service name on the OS is

 mysql-foo.
-You can manually start and
+You can manually start and stop it with

 service mysql-foo start and